kwaroran/character-card-spec-v3/SPEC_V3.md

 ### `@@dont_activate`

-This decorator does not have a value. if this decorator is present, the lorebook field *SHOULD NOT* be considered as a match *IN ANY CASE*.

-if `@@activate` decorator is present, the application *SHOULD* ignore this decorator.
+This decorator does not have a value. if this decorator is present, the lorebook field *SHOULD NOT* be considered as a match *IN ANY CASE* if `@@activate` decorator is not present. if `@@activate` decorator is present, this decorator *SHOULD* be ignored.

 ### `@@activate`